grzesiek-galezowski/tdd-ebook/manuscript/270_Mock_Objects.md

 Statement body -> DataDispatch (concrete class) -> Channel?
 ```

-Now, the last element is to decide who is going to play the role of channel.
+Now, the last element is to decide who is going to play the role of a channel.
 We can express this problem with the following, unfinished Statement (I marked all the current unknowns with a double question mark: `??`):

 ```csharp
 [Fact] public void